 The Pixel 4 will undoubtedly launch with Android Q. The recently-revealed OS upgrade – currently available in a developer's beta – should bring some neat new perks.

 We have sparse details on the Pixel 4 for now, but many more leaks are sure to follow in the months ahead.
-Stay tuned: we'll update this preview as each and every compelling new detail pours out ahead of this autumn.
+Stay tuned: we'll update this preview as each and every compelling new detail pours out ahead later this year.